V4Fire/Client/src/base/b-router/README.md

 };
 ```

 All extra properties are stored within the `meta` parameter.
-Now we can access this parameter bu using `route.meta.showWelcomeBoard`.
+Now we can access this parameter by using `route.meta.showWelcomeBoard`.
 Be careful, don't eventually redefine predefined properties.

 ## Transition methods

-The router instance has several methods to manage transitions:
+A router instance has several methods to manage transitions:

 * `push` — emits a new transition with adding to the history stack;
 * `replace` — emits a new transition that replaces the current route;